elbec/RSA-GeneratAndCheck/README.md

 2. Write the text which should be encoded by the private key in the textbox named "source text".

-3. Press the button "Sign Text"
+3. Press the button "Encrypt Source Text" RSA-Signature generated
-RSA-Signature generated

-How to check the RSA-Signature with public key:
+### How to check the RSA-Signature for validity with the public key:

-1. Step:
-Enter the public key in the "public Key" text box.
+1. Enter the public key in the "public Key" text box.
-Enter the signature in the "signature" text box.
+2. Enter the signature in the "signature" text box.
-Enter the right source text in the "source text" text box.
+3. Enter the right source text in the "source text" text box.

-2. Step:
-Press the button "Check Sign"
+4. Press the button "Verify Signature"

-3. Step:
-You get an output whether the signature matches or not!
+You will now reveice a message whether the signature is valid.